infinyon/fluvio/rfc/offset-management.md

 SSDK has a more generalized offset management for managing its offset for state consumption.
 Implementation is available from that codebase for reference, but the generalization is recommended to be simplified for an in-fluvio implementation.

 ### Kafka
 Kafka manages offsets via explicit api, or implicit with respect to consumer groups.
-As a consumer group updates membership and load balancing, a consumer may receive offset assigments according to the offset management of the group.
-This occurs implictly unless the manual commit API is used.
+As a consumer group updates membership and load balancing, a consumer may receive offset assignments according to the offset management of the group.
+This occurs implicitly unless the manual commit API is used.

 https://docs.confluent.io/platform/current/clients/consumer.html